mahdi65/naddafs/content/publication/journal-article/index.md

 ---
-title: "An example journal article"
+title: "An efficient and scalable deep learning approach for road damage detection"
 authors:
+- Sadra Naddaf-Sh
+- M-Mahdi Naddaf-Sh
-- admin
+- Amir R Kashani
-- Robert Ford
+- Hassan Zargarzadeh
-author_notes:
+# author_notes:
-- "Equal contribution"
+# - "Equal contribution"
-- "Equal contribution"
+# - "Equal contribution"
-date: "2015-09-01T00:00:00Z"
+date: "2020-12-10T00:00:00Z"
-doi: ""
+doi: "10.1109/BigData50022.2020.9377751"

 # Schedule page publish date (NOT publication's date).
-publishDate: "2017-01-01T00:00:00Z"
+publishDate: "2020-12-10T00:00:00Z"

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ["article-journal"]
+publication_types: ["Conference"]

 # Publication name and optional abbreviated publication name.
-publication: "*Journal of Source Themes, 1*(1)"
+publication: "2020 IEEE International Conference on Big Data (Big Data)"
 publication_short: ""

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Pavement condition evaluation is essential to time the preventative or rehabilitative actions and control distress propagation.
+Failing to conduct timely evaluations can lead to severe structural and financial loss of the infrastructure and complete reconstructions.
+Automated computer-aided surveying measures can provide a database of road damage patterns and their locations.
+This database can be utilized for timely road re-pairs to gain the minimum cost of maintenance and the asphalt's maximum durability.
+This paper introduces a deep learning-based surveying scheme to analyze the image-based distress data in real-time.
+A database consisting of a diverse population of crack distress types such as longitudinal, transverse, and alligator cracks, photographed using mobile-device is used.
+Then, a family of efficient and scalable models that are tuned for pavement crack detection is trained.
+Proposed models …

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
 - Source Themes